kq-li/kash/README.md

 ## Bugs
 - ^C and ^Z exit kash entirely instead of terminating/backgrounding the current process
+- Only one redirection operator is supported at a time except pipes
+	- "ls > test 2> test2" results in the output of ls being written to a file named "test 2> test2"
 - Mosquitoes

 ## Additional information